d-ghale/GroupProject_Cookzilla/README.md

    **The remaining use cases require the user to be logged in.**

-4. **Post a Recipe**: Bharath
+4. **Post a Recipe**:

   Post a recipe and related data (steps, tags, etc)

 **Extensions**:

-1. Log users’ actions and display recipes and/or reviews that they viewed recently: Bharath
+1. Log users’ actions and display recipes and/or reviews that they viewed recently:

-2. Post a review: Bharath
+2. Post a review:

-3. Post an event for a group that user belongs to: Doma
+3. Post an event for a group that user belongs to:

-4. RSVP to an event that the user belongs to: Doma
+4. RSVP to an event that the user belongs to:

-5. More complex searches: Junaid
+5. More complex searches:

-6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes): Junaid
+6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes):

 **Extensions Options**: